 The Ultimaker 2 Go offers the possibility to manually extrude some material.
 Therefore you have to go to Maintenance > Advanced > Move material.
 Wait for the nozzle to heat up and rotate the button to forward the material.
 You can put some extra force on it by manually pushing the material below the feeder while doing this.
 If you manage to get some material through the nozzle while it was completely blocked before, it means that the blockage has been cleared.
 In that case you can simply start a new print.

 If there is just some dirt or carbonized material in the nozzle or another hot end part, it’s important to clean it.
-Therefore it is recommended to use the Atomic Method, which is a simple though very effective way of cleaning the hot end.
+Therefore it is recommended to use the hot and cold pulls, which are a simple though very effective way of cleaning the hot end.
 Especially if the dirt in the hot end is bigger than the nozzle diameter, the only way to get it out is from the top.

 We also advise to use the Atomic Method when switching from a material that needs a high nozzle temperature to a material that needs a lower nozzle temperature, for example when switching from ABS to PLA.
 There may still be some residue of the previous material in the nozzle and it is important to get this out first.